 This approach is harder for small websites, blogs and publishers but it does happen, especially in industries that are rapidly growing.
 Every industry needs an ecosystem, and publishers play a big role.
 This process is happening right now in the cannabis industry.
 It is also happening in drones, cryptocurrency, and other fields.

 Anyone can add a piece of HTML ad code to their site and offer ads for purchase.
 Plugins like OIO Publisher work really well.

 Ad network ads

 Self-serve advertising platforms are almost a dime a dozen.
 You can place ads from Media.net, OutBrain, or any number of alternative ad networks and more by just signing up and placing an ad snippet.
+If you run the JetPack plugin for WordPress, you can just enable the advertising option.
 You can sell contextual or native content ads.

 AdSense ads from Google

 The easiest ad platform of them all.
 Sign up at Google AdSense.
 Grab an ad code snippet.
 Place it on you site.
 Google will broker advertising on your website and give you revenue after they take their cut.
 Here’s a bunch of alternatives to AdSense.